shridharssg/Angular/RxJsPromisesObserverInterceptor.md

   **[⬆ Back to Top](#table-of-contents)**

-Q. ### How do you perform error handling in observables?
+13. ### How do you perform error handling in observables?
     You can handle errors by specifying an **error callback** on the observer instead of relying on `try`/`catch`, which are ineffective in asynchronous environment.

     For example, you can define error callback as below,